-Download the FREE Legal Pages Generator software below, or use one of the better solutions we discuss in this article, such as using legal forms, or a plugin - see section below.
+Download the Legal Pages Generator tool below (for FREE!), or choose one of the better solutions we discuss in this article, such as using legal templates, or plugins - see section below.

 (Legal Pages Generator)

 Being non-compliant puts you at risk of suffering both financial losses and the loss of your reputation.
 Why risk your money and reputation, when you can protect yourself so inexpensively?

-Disclaimer: Once again, we are not lawyers and we offer no legal advice here.
-You are strongly advised to do your own due diligence and consult a legal expert to ensure that your website is compliant with the law pertaining to your business.
+Disclaimer: Once again, please note that we are not lawyers and we offer no legal advice here.
+You are strongly advised to do your own due diligence and consult a legal expert to ensure that your website is compliant with all legal requirements concerning your specific business.

 Here is a useful list of sites we suggest you visit to better understand what your site may require to remain compliant and meet its legal obligations:

 - Federal Trade Commission Latest List Of Rules & Regulations